If there is one thing that single-handedly brought the game to the next century then it's the Coke Go for Goal program.

 A decade later, Cutillas became the national team manager where he selected four Spanish and a Chinese to reinforce the national team in various tournaments, like the Pestabola Merdeka, Pesta Sukan, Jakarta Anniversary Tournament, and the President Park Tournament, where they managed to upset Thailand, Singapore, and South Korea.
 Unfortunately, football declined even further when Tomas Lozano, Manuel Cuenca, Juan Gutierrez, and Julio Roxas left the country.

-By the late 70s and early 80s were considered the wilderness of Philippine football as basketball has already set itself apart as the most popular sport and pastime of every Filipino.
+By the late 70s and early 80s were considered the wilderness years of Philippine football as basketball has already set itself apart as the most popular sport and pastime of every Filipino.
 With the establishment of the Philippine Basketball Association in 1975, a career in football is out of the question for those willing to pursue it.
 By then, the sport has been in decline.
-It's just ironic when it was the decade when football has become global as Pele won his final World Cup with the Selecao and the torch was passed to the next generation of football heroes like Johan Cruyff.
+It's just ironic when it was the decade when football became global as Pele won his final World Cup with the Selecao and the torch was passed to the next generation of football heroes like Johan Cruyff.
 Hugo Sanchez, Teofilo Cubillas, Falcao, Rivelino, Franz Beckenbauer, and Diego Maradona.

-In 1978, U/Tex became the only team to win titles in both basketball and football
+In 1978, U/Tex became the only team to win titles in both basketball and football |

 Interestingly, MICAA and PBA teams have their own football clubs like U/Tex, San Miguel, CDCP, and others.
 However, the teams were not able to sustain as professional football didn't take root as compared to professional basketball.